ClaraCatania/ClaraCatania/README.md

     <br>
     <br>
   Hi there!
 I'm passionate about developing, foreign languages and art. <br>
-  If you're interested about my story, check-out my LinkedIn below
+  If you share my interests, you're in the right place :)
     <br>
     <br>